Travelbound logo

 • Gain independence and self-confidence

-• Strengthen existing friendships and made new friends
+• Strengthen existing friendships and make new friends

 • Gain personal organisation skills, co-operation skills and work with others in a variety of environments